keboola/keboola-as-code-templates/hubspot-to-bigquery/v0/src/README.md

 # KEBOOLA-CRM-HUBSPOT

-By using this end-to-end flow you can extract data from Hubspot and transform it into visualizations in your BI tool or anywhere else (currently into a Google sheet,  Snowflake or BigQuery database).
+By using this end-to-end flow you can extract data from Hubspot and transform it into visualizations in your BI tool or anywhere else (currently into a BigQuery database).

 ## Steps to take:
 1. Authorize data source with Hubspot API TOKEN and select date range
-2. Optionaly select and authorize data destinations
+2. Authorize data destination
 3. Run the flow

 ## All possible included components' configurations: